Design Systems

 I created the Unity Design + Code System at Nielsen, a set of design principles, accessibility guidelines, components, patterns, code, and documentation to advocate standards and authenticity.

-Unity was built for both developers and designers, integrating Figma design with our React codebase.
+Unity was built for both developers and designers, integrating design with code using InterplayApp to automatically sync our documentation, design tokens, Figma components, and Storybook.

-Our Design Foundations team mentored and guided 10+ other designers, product managers, and developers to accomplish ethical, impactful and innovative work.
-I empowered 30+ colleagues to learn and apply these best practices, implementing comprehensive globalized, localized, and inclusive design and development solutions.
+As a member of the Design Foundations team, I mentored and guided 10+ other designers, product managers, and developers to accomplish ethical, impactful and innovative work.
+I empowered 30+ colleagues to learn and apply best practices, implementing comprehensive globalized, localized, and inclusive design and development solutions.

-Unity enabled the entire company -- 40,000+ people in 55+ countries -- to quickly deliver world class experiences using Nielsen's complex data systems and data visualizations.
+The Unity Design System enabled the entire company (40,000+ people in 55+ countries) to quickly deliver world- class experiences using Nielsen's complex data systems and data visualizations.

-I sent out a survey to all the designers using our Figma kits, and asked them to rank what patterns and components were most important to them.
-Then we bumped those up in our timeline.
-There were a few surprises, so it was good to get the real priority.
+I sent out a survey to all the designers using our Figma kits, and asked them to rank what patterns and components were most important in their work.
+Then I bumped those tasks up in our timeline.
+I also had regular check-ins with product designers and owners to find out what updates might be on the roadmap.

 Atlas Design System

-When I began working on the Atlas Design System team at Nielsen, I gathered examples from dozens of tangled, legacy products, all with different visual designs and different tech stacks.
+When I began working on the Atlas Design System, I gathered examples from dozens of tangled, legacy products, all with different visual designs and different tech stacks.
 I identified recurring patterns and created a matrix of what features were shared, and then used that to set requirements and MVP.
-From there I focused on building common patterns, that were code-agnostic, with a fresh design.
+From there I focused on building common recipes that were code-agnostic, using a fresh design.

 Peer review - compiling the different features from all the different apps